-Whether it is Colombia, Mexico, or the Dominican Republic, traveling across borders for surgery is known as “medical tourism,” and as a practicing physician and surgeon, I just don’t get it.
+Whether it is Colombia, Mexico, or the Dominican Republic, traveling across borders for surgery is known as “medical tourism”.
+As a practising physician and surgeon, I just don’t get it.

-In a perfect world, all my patients would live next door to me at least for the early recovery in their surgeries.
-Most patients focus on the day of surgery as the pinnacle of their treatment but to me, that day is the easiest and most controlled part.
+In a perfect world, all my patients would live next door to me.
+At least for the early recovery from their surgeries.
+Most patients focus on the day of surgery as the pinnacle of their treatment, but to me, that day is the easiest and most controlled part.
 Most of what I do is preoperative and postoperative management.

 A Face-to-Face Assessment Is A Must

 An in-person consult allows me to examine that patient, their areas of concern their skin tightness.
 The degree of skin tightness is really an in-person evaluation.
 It can be the difference between recommending liposuction or a tummy tuck, or a breast lift vs a set of breast implants.
 These things make a huge difference in planning the correct surgery.
 Changing the plan at the last minute is anxiety-provoking and far more common when a patient has only been seen over a webcam.